 I am a PhD student at the University of Potsdam (Germany) studying the relationship between physical and biogeochemical processes in rivers, with a specific focus on the Rio Bermejo in northern Argentina.
 The goal of my PhD project is to quantify the role of rivers in the carbon cycle, with respect to carbon transport from source to sink.

-I currently work at the German Centre for Geoscience Research (GFZ Potsam) with Dirk Sachse (organic geochemistry), Niels Hovius (geomorphology), and Hella Wittmann (earth surface geochemistry).
+I currently work in the Geomorphology section at the German Center for Geoscience Research (GFZ Potsdam) with Niels Hovius (geomorphology), Dirk Sachse (organic geochemistry) and Hella Wittmann (earth surface geochemistry).
 My research is supported by the DFG-funded StRATEGy international research training group.
 Our goal is to understand the geomorphic drivers of terrestrial organic carbon transport and preservation through fluvial systems draining the central Argentinian Andes.

 In 2014 I received my B.S. in Earth and Environmental Science from Lehigh University, where I fell in love with Geology and academia.
 In addition to discovering my passion, I played on Lehigh’s Division 1 women’s basketball team.